jheyman/blog/pages/BlueKey/index.md

 Now, what I really needed was to use the **HID** (Human Interface Device) profile of the module, so that the module presents itself as a wireless keyboard.
 To do this, from either the local serial link or over the wireless serial terminal (e.g. BlueTerm), type in the following commands

+	$$$

+This switches the module in COMMAND mode, and the device answers `CMD`.
+Then type:

     S~,6

-then hit enter: this enables HID profile, and the device answers with `AOK`
+and hit enter: this enables HID profile, and the device answers with `AOK`

 Then type